The Serviap Global knowledge base is now available! Check it out here.

 • Global HR management

-If you can get a grip on the social protocol, Costa Rica’s main authority on the hiring process is the RPL or Labor Procedure Reform, which was passed in January of 2016.
+Costa Rica’s main authority on the hiring process is the RPL or Labor Procedure Reform, which was passed in January of 2016.
 This document contains many new requirements for businesses in Costa Rica, including termination benefits like a personal dismissal letter, drawn up with official terms of severance, and the terms of employee/employer disputes.
-The reform states that two oral hearings will be held to settle such a dispute, rather than a written settlement.

 The Labor Court interprets and verifies the required employment contracts in Costa Rica.
 Salary, taxation, and benefits must be enumerated explicitly in the local language (Spanish).